gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 }
 ```

-`props` is use in the following example:
+`props` is used in the following example:

 ```json
 {